plaidfinch/GQFC/README.md

 ### Reading Only the Code

-In some circumstances, it might be desirable to read only the source code for the paper, without any of the text.

-Run `./extract-code`, which will generate a Haskell source file `./GQFC.hs` containing only the code for the library.
+Run `./extract-code`, which will generate a Haskell source file `./GQFC.hs` containing only the code for the library, with none of the paper text.